jiajiadev/blog/vim.md

 9. go to the beginning of current or previous word: b
 10. go to the beginning of next word: w
 11. go to the end of current or next word: e
-12. go to the end of the previous word: ge
+12. go to the end of previous word: ge

 ##错别字检查